MyNameIsTrez/MyNameIsTrez.github.io/_posts/2026-08-21-my-tiny-todo-file.md

 Once the file gets to around 10 bullet points, I get a strong urge to resolve and remove them.

-My file currently contains 22 of these bullet points, so I am focused on resolving them right now.
+My file currently contains 22 bullet points, so I am focused on resolving them right now.

 You don't even need to keep it in a file.
 For years I just edited a single Discord message because I liked its strict length limit.